-2.4.5 The complex regulatory environment of clinical trials may impose significant costs stringent.
-To the extent that we do not comply with these rules in our handling of patient personal data or in our interactions with healthcare professionals, our conduct of clinical trials could generate reputational harm, fines and litigation costs.
+2.4.5 The complex regulatory environment of clinical trials may impose significant costs those of the French CNIL) have become increasingly stringent.
+Failure to comply with these rules could expose the Company to reputational damage, penalties and legal costs.

-In recent years, laws related to the pharmaceutical industry's interactions with healthcare professionals (typically referred to as "sunshine" and "transparency" acts) and handling of sensitive patient data (most notably the European Data Protection regulation and national implementing rules such as those of the French CNIL) have become increasingly
+In recent years, laws related to the pharmaceutical industry's interactions with healthcare professionals (typically referred to as "sunshine" and "transparency" acts) and handling of sensitive patient data (most notably the European Data Protection regulation and national implementing rules such as